Buying table tennis balls should be an easy task. They’re just small balls which make a “ping-pong” sound, right?

 Where can you buy table tennis balls?

-You can buy table tennis balls from any dedicated table tennis retailer.
-Take a look at my list of table tennis retailers to find a retailer near you…
+You can buy table tennis balls from any dedicated table tennis shop.
+Take a look at my list of table tennis shops to find a shop near you…

 Get more table tennis tips